garrandall/popular-music-data/tracks/1-2-3-the-chimes.md

 Oh, oh, in my heart I know it's real

 You, baby, you know exactly
-What I'm dreaming of, ooh
+What I'm dreaming of, oh
 With you, oh, yeah
 There could never be a doubt
 So won't you tell me